 Other writing samples

 A writing sample of a short academic essay about consumer genomics and genetics.

 A recap of the first event I ever organized, in partnership with multiple publishers such as Penguin Books

-A review of The Summer That Melted Everything, the first adult fiction novel I received as an e-Advanced Readers' Copy.
+A book review of The Summer That Melted Everything, the first adult fiction novel I received as an e-Advanced Readers' Copy.